tkerby/flipperzero-firmware-wPlugins/README.md

 # Jumping Pawns

-*A fast-paced Flipper Zero strategy game of leaps, traps, and outsmarting your opponent.*

 **Jumping Pawns** is a strategy game for the Flipper Zero.
 Play locally against a friend or challenge an AI powered by a minimax algorithm.

 ## Usage